tryton/tryton-client/doc/usage.rst

 User
 ^^^^
-This menu bar item controls the preferences of the actual user and connects to the *request system* in Tryton.
+This menu bar item controls the preferences of the actual user.

 .. _Menu-User-Preferences: